AIPAC: Criticism

+Alleged complicity with antisemitism

+Critics have alleged that AIPAC is antisemitic, complicit in antisemitism, or silent concerning antisemitism coming from Donald Trump and other right-wing politicians.
+Eva Borgwardt, writing for The Nation, criticized AIPAC for alleged complicity with antisemitism, stating that the organization "has welcomed Trump—and his top donors—with open arms, while refusing to condemn his blatantly antisemitic remarks."

+In August 2022, AIPAC tweeted that "George Soros has a long history of backing anti-Israel groups...Now he’s giving $1 million to help @jstreetdotorg support anti-Israel candidates and attack pro-Israel Democrats.
+AIPAC works to strengthen pro-Israel mainstream Democrats.
+J Street & Soros work to undermine them."
+In response to the tweet, the left-wing Jewish organization IfNotNow denounced AIPAC for antisemitism, tweeting that "AIPAC is the antisemitic far right...They are not a Jewish org, nor claim to be one."

 Controversies

 Former Senator William Fulbright, in the 1970s, and former senior CIA official Victor Marchetti, in the 1980s, contended that AIPAC should have registered under the Foreign Agents Registration Act (FARA).
 FARA requires those who receive funds or act on behalf of a foreign government to register as a foreign agent.
 However, AIPAC states that the organization is a registered American lobbying group, funded by private donations, and maintains it receives "no financial assistance" from Israel or any other foreign group.

 In 2006, Representative Betty McCollum (DFL) of Minnesota demanded an apology from AIPAC, claiming an AIPAC representative had described her vote against the Palestinian Anti-Terrorism Act of 2006 as "support for terrorists."
 McCollum stated that AIPAC representatives would not be allowed in her office until she received a written apology for the comment.
 AIPAC disputed McCollum's claim, and McCollum has since declared the incident over.